leonidscott/hydrofoil/docs/NACA-4 Digit Design.md

 * P is the position of the maximum camber
 * XX is the thickness of the foil

-(Its worth noting that 4 Digit NACA Series actually only has three numbers :laughing:)
+(Its worth noting that 4 Digit NACA Series actually only have three numbers :laughing:)
 ***

 #### M: The Maximum Camber